-People have been asking why they have to suffer from allergies since they were first being affected by them.
-While we still aren’t quite sure what causes some people to experience allergic reactions, we do know what’s happening in the body during an allergy attack: it’s as if your immune system reacts to a false alarm in a severe way, and there’s no way for you to tell it that you aren’t actually in any danger.
+We still aren’t quite sure what causes some people to experience allergic reactions.
+But we do know what’s happening in the body during an allergy attack.
+It’s as if your immune system reacts to a false alarm in a severe way – but there’s no way for you to tell it that you aren’t actually in any danger.

 Pay attention to your body, and watch for severe allergy symptoms like: